 - Connect To More Customers – Indeed, you should have customers to serve to earn from your business.
 Nowadays, it is easy to look for jobs by posting ads or searching online.
 But it might take you a long time to have a confirmed customer.
 That’s why the presence of a platform that can connect you to a pool of customers will be helpful.

 Fortunately, Transportify offers all of these to its aspiring drivers.
-They accept a wide range of vehicles that you can apply for and allow you to control your booking by optimizing your deliveries depending on your preference.
-Transportify also has a million of customers which assures daily deliveries.
+They accept a wide range of vehicles you can apply for and allow you to control your booking by optimizing your deliveries depending on your preference.
+Transportify also has a million customers which assures daily deliveries.